ginafish/ginafish.github.io/_posts/2024-03-12-principles-of-data-pipelines.md

 Success is having data.
 But, if certain stages of your pipeline fail to produce a derivative of the given packet, you need to handle those failures in a way that makes sense for your needs.

 Some general options:
-* Quarantine the failures for later review
+* Quarantine the failures for later review and re-processing
-* Given specific conditions, have an automation step slightly tweak the packet and re-run it through the previous step
+* Given specific conditions, have an automation step tweak the packet's attributes and re-run it through the previous step
-*
+* Let your packet skip past the step that failed (no-op)

 # Data goes down... down... down...